lifaon74/common-classes/src/debug/observables-v5/readme.md

 This library provides tools to generate and consume blazing fast Observables and Observers.

-However, it is not RxJs: it's faster, smaller, and tries to be simpler.
+However, it is not RxJS: it's faster, smaller, and tries to be simpler.

 If you're not familiar with the concept of Observables you may check [the rxjs documentation](https://rxjs-dev.firebaseapp.com/guide/observable),